glenux/musala/README.md

 ## Installation

+### With go

 Make sure you have Go installed, then type:

     go install github.com/glenux/trello2mail-go/...

 It will install Trello2Mail binary in `$GOPATH/bin`

+### With docker

+Make sure you have Docker installed, then type:

+    docker build -t trello2mail -f docker/Dockerfile .

 ## Usage